 - Cryptocurrency as an investment or financial asset

 Failing to be a generalized means of payment, certain cryptocurrencies have today become financial assets prized by many investors, who see in them a currency of the future, but also enormous potential in terms of “smart contracts” and underlying technologies.
+This potential is further realized through platform products like Bybit Staking, which offer attractive staking rewards and diversified earning opportunities for cryptocurrency holders.

 The cryptocurrency market has experienced a real boom in recent years.
 However, these are risky and highly volatile investments.